thiscouldbebetter/ImageTextureMipmapper/Readme.md

 to scale them by different factors.
 This is called "anisotropy", which is either Latin or Greek for "not the same direction-ness".
-An example of anisotropy is if the camera is peering along a brick wall whose closest part is near to the camera but which faces in a direction nearly but not quite perpindicular to the direction the camera is pointing.
+An example of anisotropy is if the camera is peering along a brick wall whose closest part is near to the camera but which faces in a direction nearly perpindicular to the direction the camera is pointing.
 In such a case, a subimage of the mipmap might be chosen that has the same height as the original texture image, but only, say, a quarter of its height.
 If the wall is long enough, many distinct subimages of the mipmap may be used